smritisrinivas/code_challenge/README.md

 ### Node

 [Node](http://nodejs.org/) is really easy to install and now includes [NPM](https://npmjs.org/).
-You should be able to run the following command after the installation procedure to check if the installation was done correctly
+You should be able to run the following command after the installation procedure to check if the installation was done correctly.

     $ node --version
     v14.15.1